gooker/zguide/chapter4_cn.md

 //  .split try to call a service
 //  Here, we first check if the requested MDP service is defined or not,
-//  using a MMI lookup to the Majordomo broker.
+//  using a MMI lookup to the 管家 broker.
 If the service exists,
 //  we send a request and wait for a reply using the conventional MDP
 //  client API.
 This is not meant to be fast, just very simple: